The National Archives (United Kingdom): Education

-The National Archives's education web page is a free online resource for teaching and learning history, aimed at teachers and students.
+The National Archives' education web page is a free online resource for teaching and learning history, aimed at teachers and students.
 Users can select time periods they are interested in, from the medieval era to the present day.
 Each time period contains sub-topics with various materials that can be used as teaching tools for teachers.
 Resources for students focus primarily on tips for research and writing using archival materials.

 "Access to Archives"

 Access to Archives (also known as A2A) is a database containing details of archival collections held in many different archive repositories in England and Wales.
 As of March 2008, there are no more plans to add additional collections to A2A due to lack of funding from the Heritage Lottery Fund and the changing financial priorities of The National Archives, but existing entries can still be updated.
 The A2A database was transferred to The National Archives with a new platform with a simpler interface to ensure its availability.